apigrate/dao/README.md

-# mysqlutils
+# @apigrate/dao
-A library that simplifies working with MySQL databases (it does carry a dependency on the [`mysql`](https://www.npmjs.com/package/mysql)) package.
+A library that simplifies working with relational database databases, using a Data Access Object (DAO) pattern.
 It provides promise-based functions making it easy to get objects out of database table rows with intuitive language.

 # What it does.
-Work directly on any table in your mysql database using any of the following functions, summarized as follows:
+Create a DAO for each table in your database.
+Once instantiated, you can use any of the available methods outlined below to query, create, update, and delete rows from that table.
+> Note, this library is currently designed to work with mysql databases (note the peer dependency).
+> Support for additional databases may become available in the future.

 ## Single Row Queries